Gradient play in stochastic games: stationary points, convergence, and sample complexity: Numerical Simulation Details

 is indeed a NE.
 First, observe that

 Thus,

 which implies that:

-i.e. $\theta$ satisfies first order stationarity.
-Since $d_{\theta}(s) > 0$ holds for any valid $\theta$, by Theorem \ref{thm:equivalence-stationary-NE}, $\theta$ is a NE. \paragraph{Computation strict NEs in Game 1} The computation of strict NEs is done numerically, using the criterion in Lemma \ref{lemma:strict-NE-gap}.
+i.e. $\theta$ satisfies first-order stationarity.
+Since $d_{\theta}(s) > 0$ holds for any valid $\theta$, by Theorem \ref{thm:equivalence-stationary-NE}, $\theta$ is a NE. \paragraph{Computation of strict NEs in Game 2} The computation of strict NEs is done numerically, using the criterion in Lemma \ref{lemma:strict-NE-gap}.
 We enumerate over all $2^{8}$ possible deterministic policies and check whether the conditions in Lemma \ref{lemma:strict-NE-gap} hold.
 For $\epsilon = 0.1, \gamma = 0.95,$ and an initial distribution set as:

 the numerical calculation shows there exist $13$ different strict NEs.